karanhudia/lottie-editor/README.md

    - [ ] Generate codegen related files on CI / CD and `.gitignore` them locally
    - [ ] Integrate logger to read `console.(log, info, error)` (maybe datadog)
    - [ ] Show active / online users editing the animation (websockets rooms)
+   - [ ] Show current selected layer by graying out all other layers in the animation

 ## Contributing